• Skip to primary navigation

 Notes

-Optional, but very recommendable.
+1. Anchovi paste: It is optional, but traditional and recommended.
 The meatballs will not taste fishy; the anchovy paste only adds a slight saltiness and depth of flavor.

 Nutrition